 St. Jacobs and Elmira

-St. Jacobs and Elmira are two delightful, neighbouring communities in the Township of Woolwich.
-They are home to the largest population of Mennonites in Canada.
-Often seen around town on their horse-drawn buggies, St. Jacobs and Elmira Mennonites trace their origins back to German and Dutch speaking Pennsylvania Mennonites who immigrated to the area in 1806.
+St. Jacobs and Elmira are two neighbouring rural communities in the Township of Woolwich that are home to the largest population of Mennonites in Canada.
+Often seen driving horse-drawn buggies, the Mennonites of St. Jacobs and Elmira trace their origins back to German and Dutch-speaking Pennsylvania Mennonites who immigrated to the area in 1806.

 Where are St. Jacobs and Elmira?

 St. Jacobs and Elmira are located within the Regional Municipality of Waterloo in the Township of Woolwich, just north of the larger cities of Waterloo and Kitchener.
 They are approximately one hour’s drive north of Hamilton and one and a half hours from either London or Toronto, along the 401 West or East.
 Local transit to the St. Jacobs Market District is provided by Grand River Transit.